 For example, if you work in an office, you probably use word processing software to produce a report, or if you work in a shop you will likely use an EPOS till system for recording sales.
-These tools help to make the business more productive and reduces human errors.
+These tools help to make the business more productive and reduce human errors.

 In this lesson we’ll look at how digital devices are commonly used in our work lives, these uses are: